The Buckling and Clamped Plate Problems on Differential Forms: Eigenvalues of the buckling and clamped plate operators

 \subsection{Domains in the unit sphere}

-In this section, we derive an inequality which relates the first eigenvalues of the clamped plated problem for different degrees for domains of the $n$-dimensional unit sphere $\mathbb{S}^n$.
-This result is a consequence of a more general estimate for submanifolds isometrically immersed in the Euclidean space $\mathbb{R}^{n+m}$ which can be obtained using \cite[Lemma 3.8]{EGHM}.
+In this subsection, we derive an inequality which relates the first eigenvalues of the clamped plated problem for different degrees for domains of the $n$-dimensional unit sphere $\mathbb{S}^n$ carrying its metric of constant sectional curvature $1$.
+This result is a consequence of a more general estimate for submanifolds isometrically immersed in the Euclidean space $\mathbb{R}^{n+m}$ which can be obtained using~\cite[Lemma 3.8]{EGHM}.
 However, it is in general difficult to control all the terms which appear in these estimates so that we shall restrict ourselves to the case when $M$ is a domain of $\mathbb{S}^n$.
-We also obtain a similar result for the first buckling eigenvalue.
-More precisely, we obtain:
+We~also obtain a similar result for the first buckling eigenvalue.
+More precisely, we obtain the following.